-- 6.1 Layout and mowing of the hiking trails can be achieved by Conservancy staff and the property manager in the field using the Conceptual Master Site Plan as a general guide.
+6.1 Layout and mowing of the hiking trails can be achieved by Conservancy staff and the property manager in the field using the Conceptual Master Site Plan as a general guide.
 The implementation costs will be low.
-However, the ongoing maintenance of the hiking trails will require additional staff and resources for mowing. - 6.2 Install signage near the parking area that displays permitted uses, hours of operation, acknowledgement of funders, and other relevant information. - 6.3 Once the hiking trails are laid out and established and the property manager is satisfied with the layout, wayfinding signage and trail markers will be added that will direct visitors from the parking facility to key historic and natural features at the Preserve.
-Trail markers and wayfinding signage will be designed to be consistent with other Brandywine Battlefield NHL sites that offer public trails. - 6.4 The fence along Wylie Road will be relocated to provide a public trail along the Wylie Road frontage from Birmingham Road to Firethorn Drive, located across the roadway.
+However, the ongoing maintenance of the hiking trails will require additional staff and resources for mowing.

+6.2 Install signage near the parking area that displays permitted uses, hours of operation, acknowledgement of funders, and other relevant information.

+6.3 Once the hiking trails are laid out and established and the property manager is satisfied with the layout, wayfinding signage and trail markers will be added that will direct visitors from the parking facility to key historic and natural features at the Preserve.
+Trail markers and wayfinding signage will be designed to be consistent with other Brandywine Battlefield NHL sites that offer public trails.

+6.4 The fence (Area H) along Wylie Road will be relocated to provide a public trail along the Wylie Road frontage from Birmingham Road to Firethorn Drive, located across the roadway.
+A gate or opening in the fence will be provided for hikers to access the Preserve from Wylie Road near Firethorn Drive.
 The Wylie Road trail will connect to the Birmingham Road trail that is maintained by Birmingham Township and dogs will be permitted as they are on other perimeter trails.
+Portions of the fence may need repair or replacement.
+Conservancy representatives will coordinate with Birmingham Township representatives regarding the potential for the Township to accept a trail easement along Wylie Road.

-Portions of the fence may need repair or replacement. - 6.5 Amenities will be added over time and as deemed appropriate.
+6.5 Amenities will be added over time and as deemed appropriate.
 Such amenities will include benches and interpretive information (real or virtual) where historic or natural features are present.
-Interpretation infrastructure, such markers, signage and kiosks, will be situated along the hiking trails at key locations such as near the large White Oak tree near Wylie Road.
+Interpretation infrastructure, such markers, signage and kiosks, will be situated along the hiking trails at key locations such as near the large White Oak (Area L) tree near Wylie Road.
 Signage will be equipped with QR codes or other graphic links that can be scanned by visitors in order to access online media that offers historic interpretation of the site including archaeological activities.
 This method provides agility for updating interpretative information and minimizes the cost of updates.